 - ½ lb (250g) cherry tomatoes, halved

-- 4-6 small zucchini (courgettes) (if possible, a mix of yellow and green ones, julienned into long pieces (or peeled lengthwise), enough to fill pasta bowls/plates for two people)
+- 4-6 small zucchini (courgettes) (if possible, a mix of yellow & green ones)

 - freshly squeezed juice of ½ lemon